 Grab the toothpaste and squirt a dab on the scuffed spot.
 Leave it for a few minutes and rub it with a towel.
-This technique is perfect for stubborn scuffs due to the high abrasiveness of toothpaste.
+This technique is perfect for stubborn scuff marks due to the high abrasiveness of toothpaste.

-For easier scuffs, you can use less abrasive methods such as a shoe brush, pencil eraser or magic eraser to protect your boots from damage.
+You can use less abrasive methods such as a shoe brush, pencil eraser, or magic eraser to protect your boots from damage for an easier scuff.

 A combination of lemon juice and tartar would be amazing for other types of stain.
 Put that mixture into a paste and then apply it to the stained spot.
 Let it sit for half an hour and remove it with a cloth.

 You could polish them up with a bit of olive oil if you want them to have a shinier finish, a non-commercial polish, pour a small amount circle of olive oil onto a dry, soft cloth, and rub that onto the surface of your leather boots.